Travel.State.Gov > International Travel > Before You Go > Travelers with Special Considerations > Traveling with Disabilities

 Each country has its own laws regarding discrimination against and accessibility for persons with disabilities.
 Before you travel, visit travel.state.gov/destination.
 Find information for travelers with disabilities in the Local Laws & Special Circumstances section.
 In some countries, there is little to no requirement for accessibility.

 Preparing for your trip is critical:

 Before traveling, you should research taking a service animal abroad:

-Research whether the airline follows specific policies for devices such as wheelchairs, portable machines, batteries, respirators, and oxygen.
-The airport/security screening in the departing and arriving airports may also have specific policies.
+Research whether the airline follows specific rules for your assistive devices and equipment.
+These may include wheelchairs, portable machines, batteries, respirators, and oxygen.
+You could be required either to take such items only as checked baggage, or only as carry-ons.
+Security screening in the departing and arriving airports may also have specific rules for such equipment.

-Consult with your physician before traveling overseas to identify health care needs during your trip.
-If your health insurance plan does not provide coverage overseas, we strongly recommend supplemental medical insurance and medical evacuation plans.
-Remember that Medicare does not provide coverage overseas.
-Private insurance plans may require you to pay for costs directly before getting reimbursed.
+Check with your physician before traveling overseas.
+Understand what health care you may need during your trip.
+Your health insurance plan may not provide coverage overseas.
+We strongly recommend supplemental medical insurance and medical evacuation plans.
+Remember that U.S. Medicare / Medicaid does not provide coverage overseas.
+Private health insurance plans may not cover claims.
+If they do, they may require you to pay costs directly before getting reimbursed.

 While some airports have real-time alerts appearing on screens, not all have this feature.
 If you need real-time information related to your travel, sign up for alerts with your airline.
 Check with your airline’s service desk.
 You can get up-to-date information like gate changes, delays, and cancellations.